SrivatsaRv/chaosgen/README.md

 # ChaosGen

 A streamlined chaos engineering tool that generates experiments for AWS EKS clusters using AI.
+Leverages LitmusChaos for reliable chaos experiment execution.

 ## Quick Setup